ctborg/bmt/README.md

 # 📷 PHOTO BOOTH

-A real-time WebGL photo booth that runs entirely in the browser.
+A vibecoded real-time WebGL photo booth that runs entirely in the browser.
 No installs, no backend.

 **[Try the live demo →](https://ctborg.github.io/bmt/)**